New York and Harlem Railroad: History

-The New York and Harlem Railroad was first built from the original Grand Central Terminal on 23rd Street in New York City to suburban Harlem.
-Opposition to the charter was voiced by steamboat proprietors, whose service was successfully competed against by the new railroad.
-It was extended a further 125 miles northward, reaching Chatham, New York in 1852.
-When the railroad was extended further, it provided a rail route for people and commerce northward to Albany, Boston, and other towns in Vermont and Canada.
+The New York and Harlem Railroad was first built from the original Grand Central Terminal on 42nd Street in New York City to suburban Harlem.
+Opposition to the charter was voiced by steamboat proprietors, whose service was successfully competed against by the new railroad; to avoid steamboat competition on the Hudson River, the tracks were laid on the east side of Manhattan Island, away from the Hudson.
+The railroad was extended an additional 125 mi northward, reaching Chatham, New York in 1852.
+When the railroad was extended further, it provided a rail route for people and commerce northward to Albany, Boston, and towns in Vermont and Canada.
 The completion of the Harlem Valley Railroad also resulted in the availability of products transported by rail directly to New York City, rather than depending on river transport via Poughkeepsie.

 In 1831, when the New York and Harlem Railroad received its charter, it was an early commuter railroad connecting Harlem with lower Manhattan (New York City).
 Early in the 1840s, the Harlem Valley Railroad was extended northward into Westchester County, and then was authorized by the New York State Legislature to be further extended northward in order to create a connection with Albany.
 On May 12, 1846, a new competitor received its charter to build a railroad alongside the Hudson River between New York City's lower Manhattan west side and Albany, backed mostly by wealthy Poughkeepsie manufacturers and merchants.
 (It was completed to Albany on October 3, 1851, after a great amount of costly blasting, filling and tunneling the craggy eastern shore of the Hudson River.)
 The Harlem Valley's directors started to worry that Boston would have a competitive advantage over New York City for the expanding "western trade."
 An easier and less-costly inland route, also to be named "Harlem Valley", was thus created.